 Our national security relies on sound, objective intelligence assessments and a workforce performing at the highest of its abilities.
 Recognizing that high morale and independent, fact-based assessments are critical to its national security mission, the Office of the Director of National Intelligence conducts two annual surveys across the various components of the Intelligence Community that gauge workplace climate and the objectivity of the intelligence analysis process.
 The ODNI has not, however, released the results of its climate surveys since 2017, or those of its Analytic Objectivity and Process Survey, which measures employees’ perceptions of politicization in the intelligence analysis process, since 2015.

-As our country faces an uncertain global environment, the public deserves to know the extent of possible politicization in the Intelligence Community’s work and the health of its employees’ morale.
+As our country faces an uncertain global outlook, the public deserves to know the extent of possible politicization in the Intelligence Community’s work and the health of its employees’ morale under the Trump Administration.